-- This contest allows the 4-H member to present a topic of their choice related to a 4-H event, project, or activity to the audience. - Examples of an informative 4-H presentation include the benefits of attending 4-H Round-Up, State 4-H Junior Leader Conference, 4-H Academy, or Citizenship Washington Focus; the impact of a community service project on the 4-H members involved and their community; why a family should enroll their children in 4-H; how 4-H prepares a young person for the workforce or college, etc. - Junior members (grades 3-8) have 5-7 minutes to present their informative presentation, while senior members (grades 9-12) will present their informative presentation in 5-10 minutes. - Categories will be Junior Individual and Senior Individual.
+\Box This contest allows the 4-H member to present a topic of their choice related to a 4-H event, project, or activity to the audience.

+□ Examples of an informative 4-H presentation include the benefits of attending 4-H Round-Up, State enroll their children in 4-H; how 4-H prepares a young person for the workforce or college, etc. Junior members (grades 3-8) have 5-7 minutes to present their informative presentation, while senior members (grades 9-12) will present their informative presentation in 5-10 minutes.